 The Comptroller periodically identifies underpayments and overpayments of Gross Sales Tax Revenues and responds to claims by taxpayers.
-In the event that the Comptroller determines that we received an overpayment, our Gross Sales Tax Revenues for future periods are subject to reduction or we may be required to make a repayment in order to reimburse the overpayment.
+In the event that the Comptroller determines that DART received an overpayment, its Gross Sales Tax Revenues for future periods are subject to reduction or the Authority may be required to make a repayment in order to reimburse the overpayment.
 Under State law, DART has no legal standing or ability to intervene or appeal the Comptroller's determination.
-We have previously entered into three repayment agreements with the Comptroller regarding overpayments, approximately \$20.9 million (identified in 2006, 2008, and 2019) that will result in a reduction of our Gross Sales Tax Revenues in equal quarterly amounts of \$206,000, which will increase to \$602,408 beginning 2020 until 2022 and then return to equal amounts of \$206,000 through December 2026 with a final payment of \$128,519.14 in March 2027.
+DART has previously entered into three repayment agreements with the Comptroller regarding overpayments.
+See "DART OPERATIONS AND PERFORMANCE RESULTS - Sales Tax and the Net Operating Subsidy."

-We May Receive Payment of Gross Sales Tax Revenues Less Frequently
+The Authority May Receive Payment of Gross Sales Tax Revenues Less Frequently

 State law requires the Comptroller to remit Gross Sales Tax Revenues to us only on a quarterly basis.
-As a matter of convenience and accommodation to local taxing entities, the Comptroller remits Gross Sales Tax Revenues to us and other taxing entities on a monthly basis.
-While we have no reason to believe that the Comptroller's current practice will be discontinued, there is no assurance that the Comptroller will continue to remit Gross Sales Tax Revenues to us on a monthly basis.
+As a matter of convenience and accommodation to local taxing entities, the Comptroller remits Gross Sales Tax Revenues to the Authority and other taxing entities on a monthly basis.
+While the Authority have no reason to believe that the Comptroller's current practice will be discontinued, there is no assurance that the Comptroller will continue to remit Gross Sales Tax Revenues to the Authority on a monthly basis.
 Thus, temporary cash flow irregularities could occur.

-We May Experience Variations in our Gross Sales Tax Revenues
+The Authority May Experience Variations in our Gross Sales Tax Revenues

-Variations in the amount of receipts can be adversely affected by a number of variables, including (1) changes in State laws and administrative practices governing the remittance and allocation of Sales Tax receipts, (2) changes in the tax base against which the Sales Tax is assessed, (3) changes in the economic activity and conditions of a municipality or geographic area, and (4) the withdrawal from DART of one or more of the Participating Municipalities.
+Variations in the amount of receipts can be adversely affected by a number of variables, including (1) changes in State laws and administrative practices governing the remittance and allocation of Sales Tax receipts, (2) changes in the tax base against which the Sales Tax is assessed, (3) further migration of commerce to Internet sales that are note taxed or taxes from which cannot be effectively collected, (4) changes in the economic activity and conditions of a municipality or geographic area, and (5) the withdrawal from DART of one or more of the Participating Municipalities.
 See, "DART'S FINANCIAL PRACTICES AND RESOURCES."